blakeharris3/blackjack/README.md

 - *If User wins, they will win the amount that was bet*

-### Struggles

-- Determining whether an Ace is going to count as 1 or 11 based off the hand that the user or dealer has.

-- Clearing the board and 'shuffling' the deck after that hand has concluded.

 ### Game rules
 - *User should be able to start by placing a $1, $5 or $10 bet.*